Genting SkyWorlds: Virtual Queue (VQ)

-On July 1, 2022, it was announced that Genting Skyworlds would partner up with Alibaba Cloud to present their new Virtual Queue (VQ) system which is powered with artificial intelligence.
-The system would allow guests to pre-book the theme park's attractions in advance through their Genting Skyworlds application and eliminate the need for guests to queue up at the attractions.
+On July 1, 2022, it was announced that Genting Skyworlds would partner with Alibaba Cloud to present their new Virtual Queue (VQ) system which is powered with artificial intelligence.
+The system would allow guests to pre-book the theme park's attractions in-advance through their Genting Skyworlds application and eliminate the need for guests to queue directly at the entrance of attractions.
 The Virtual Queue application is fed with real-time data to allow park operators to "control crowd dispersion and optimise ride capacity".

+Annual Pass

+On August 23, 2024, the Annual Pass was introduced, allowing pass holders to have unlimited access until the end of next year.
+The booking period started from 23 August to 31 December 2024 at the price of RM280 per pass.

+Unlimited Pass

+On January 7, 2025, the Annual Pass was renamed to Unlimited Pass.
+The booking period started from January 7 onwards.

 Attractions

-The park currently has nine themed worlds: Andromeda Base, Central Park, Unnamed Bison, Epic, Ice Age, Liberty Lane, Rio, Robots Rivet Town, and Studio Plaza.
+The park currently has nine themed worlds: Andromeda Base, Central Park, Eagle Mountain, Epic, Ice Age, Liberty Lane, Rio, Robots Rivet Town, and Studio Plaza.